 - kvform extracts field/value pairs from events based on predefined form templates that describe how the values should be extracted.
 These templates are stored in

-$SPLUNK_HOME/etc/system/form/, or your own custom application directory in
+$SPLUNK_HOME/etc/system/form/, or your own custom app directory in

 $SPLUNK_HOME/etc/apps/.../form.
 For example, if

-form=sales_order, Splunk matches all of the events it processes against that form in an effort to extract values.
-When Splunk encounters an event with
+form=sales_order, Splunk Enterprise matches all of the events it processes against that form in an effort to extract values.
+When Splunk Enterprise encounters an event with

 error_code=404, it looks for a

-For details about how these commands are used, along with examples, see either the Search Reference or the "Extract and add new fields" topic in the User manual.
+For details about how these commands are used, along with examples, see either the Search Reference or the "Extract fields with search commands" topic in the Search Manual.